OWASP/www-members/index.md

           this.errors.push(error)
         }
         if(!('phone_numbers' in this.membership_data) || this.membership_data['phone_numbers'].length <= 0) {
-          error = { 'email':'You must have at least one phone number.'}
+          error = { 'phone':'You must have at least one phone number.'}
           this.errors.push(error)
         }
         if(!('address' in this.membership_data) || this.membership_data['address']['street'].length <= 0 ||